-- Successfully complete the two semester Honors seminar series in Science Technology and International Affairs.
+- Successfully complete the two semester Honors seminar series (STIA 498 & 499)

-- Present the senior thesis before a committee of faculty members and peers during the spring semester.
+- Present the senior thesis in an oral defense before a committee of faculty members and peers during the spring semester.

 Honors students are eligible for STIA-supported funding to assist with approved travel and research expenses, and are also encouraged to apply for supplemental funding.
 For more information see Student Research Opportunities.

 Writing in the Major